gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 One of the key characteristics of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is the ability to isolate failures within individual modules, preventing them from breaking the entire application.

-However, in a [Module Federation](https://module-federation.io/) implementation, this is not the case as all the modules share the same browsing context (e.g. the same [Document object](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same DOM).
+However, with a [Module Federation](https://module-federation.io/) implementation, this is not the case as all the modules share the same browsing context (e.g. the same [Document object](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same DOM).
 A failure in one module can potentially breaks the entire application.

-Nevertheless, an application can get very close to iframes failure isolation by utilizing React Router's [Outlet](https://reactrouter.com/en/main/components/outlet) component and the [errorElement](https://reactrouter.com/en/main/route/error-element) property of a React Router's routes.
+Nevertheless, an application, federated or non-federated, can get very close to iframes failure isolation by utilizing React Router's [Outlet](https://reactrouter.com/en/main/components/outlet) component and the [errorElement](https://reactrouter.com/en/main/route/error-element) property of a React Router's routes.

 ## Create an error boundary

-First, define an error boundary to catch module errors.
+First, define a React Router's error boundary to catch module errors.
 For this example we'll name it `RootErrorBoundary`:

 ```tsx host/src/RootErrorBoundary.tsx
 export function RootErrorBoundary() {